hacktoon/mel/docs/syntax-rules.md

 ---

-Dale's syntax is based on a simple idea: a sequence of one or more values of any type.
+Dale's syntax is based on a simple idea: a sequence of one or more properties.
 [Values](values.md) must be separated by at least one whitespace and can have an optional key.

 The general syntax rules can be (partially) written in [EBNF](https://tomassetti.me/ebnf/):